najnesnaj/pinetime-zephyr/docs/installation.md

 This manual was initially created with Pinetime as an external application.
 As from today you can install zephyr and execute a pinetime sample!

+In addition the /app directory can be copied under same directory as the /zephyr directory.
+It contains extra board definitions and updated basic samples, and(!) the opensource smartwatch framework.

-However the drivers for the Heartrate sensor, accell sensor and touch screen are not - yet - part of the standard zephyr-distribution.
+However the drivers for the Heartrate sensor, the acceleration sensor and touch screen are not - yet - part of the standard zephyr-distribution.
 These drivers are work in progress.

 ```